-- During February thru June 2023, all stakeholders in Title I schools were invited to give input and feedback on the District Family engagement Plan and the Comprehensive Needs Assessment/District Improvement Plan.
+During February thru June 2024, all stakeholders in Title I schools were invited to give input and feedback on the District Family engagement Plan and the Comprehensive Needs Assessment/District Improvement Plan.
 Community Stakeholder input meetings were held, and online feedback forms were available to gather input for the district's needs assessment.
-Parent, student, and staff surveys are given annually and used in the needs assessment and planning process. - Feedback forms will be available at the school, online and in the community - Schools will be encouraged to host multiple person-to-person input opportunities throughout the year as requested through parent input.
+Parent, student, and staff surveys are given annually and used in the needs assessment and planning process.

-- School parent input meetings were held, and parents are encouraged to contact their parent facilitator, family service facilitator, or other parent engagement representative - The annual district survey is available on the district's Federal Programs webpage - District-wide parent input meetings will be held at multiple times and in multiple locations in the spring - The Federal Programs Department can be contacted at 706-826-1000
+- Feedback forms will be available at the school, online and in the community - Schools will be encouraged to host multiple person-to-person input opportunities throughout the year as requested through parent input. - To the extent feasible, schools and the district will use virtual options to host meetings and collect parent input - School parent input meetings were held, and parents are encouraged to contact their parent facilitator, family service facilitator, or other parent engagement representative - The annual district survey is available on the district's Federal Programs webpage - District-wide parent input meetings will be held at multiple times and in multiple locations in the spring - The Federal Programs Department can be contacted at 706-826-1000